keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 Federally funded research and development centers are the strongest apparent counterexample to the thesis.
 [The Federal Acquisition Regulation](#source-far-ffrdc) defines an FFRDC as meeting a “special long-term research or development need” that existing in-house or contractor resources cannot meet as effectively.
 It calls for continuity, objectivity, independence, sponsor familiarity, special access, and periodic review.
 [GAO's cross-agency review](#source-gao-ffrdc) likewise describes their special relationships and oversight obligations.
 This is close to a legal specification for institutional memory.

 [The numbers do not support a claim of financial decline](#source-ncses-ffrdc-2024).
-The 42 FFRDCs spent $31.7 billion on R&D in FY2024, up from $17.7 billion in FY2014; NCSES estimates 3.3 percent average annual real growth over that decade, with a reporting change contributing to the final-year increase.
+The 42 FFRDCs reporting in FY2024 spent $31.7 billion on R&D, up from $17.7 billion in FY2014; NCSES estimates 3.3 percent average annual real growth over that decade, with a reporting change contributing to the final-year increase.
 In FY2024, about $6.5 billion was classified as basic research, $12.4 billion as applied research, and $12.9 billion as experimental development.

-FFRDCs include research laboratories, study-and-analysis centers, and systems-engineering-and-integration centers.
-Treating them as one kind of institution would be false.
+The current administrative population is not even one institutional type.
+[The February 2026 master list and CRS synthesis identify 41 centers](#source-ncses-ffrdc-master-2026): 26 R&D laboratories, 10 study-and-analysis centers, and five systems-engineering-and-integration centers.
+The difference between 42 FY2024 reporters and 41 centers in February 2026 is a date-and-population difference, not evidence of a spending contradiction.
+More important, a laboratory operating a national facility, an independent analysis center, and a systems integrator have different missions.
+Treating all three as failed versions of Bell Labs would be a category error. <span class="rd-evidence-token" data-evidence="D">D</span>

 The harder criticism is functional.
 Sponsor dependence can convert “long-term relationship” into a durable shell containing short task orders.
 [A 2024 GAO review of two DHS FFRDCs](#source-gao-dhs-ffrdc-2025) describes work initiated through task orders and found weaknesses in how the program office tracked sponsors' use of deliverables.
 That is one department and two centers, not a finding about all FFRDCs.
 It nevertheless demonstrates the mechanism.